 Practice-related education is provided by a balanced programme of workshops, lectures, talks and presentations for continuing professional development (CPD).
-The Alliance aims to present a programme of lectures and presentations with trade exhibition and opportunity for networking and social interaction with colleagues.
-The Alliance seeks to present a programme that is directed towards development of practice at a variety of venues.
-CPD opportunities are made available by post, at several regional venues, and online.
-CPD is recognised as relevant engagement with the profession or professional colleagues, and should be gained by a variety of activities.
+The Alliance aims to present opportunities for networking and social interaction with colleagues.
+The Alliance seeks to present a programme that is directed towards development of practice.
+CPD opportunities are made available by post and online.
+CPD is recognised as relevant engagement with the profession or professional colleagues and should be gained by a variety of activities.